-During the quarter ended March 31, 2009, the management of Harvard Bioscience initiated a plan to relocate the Scie-Plas operation to Hoefer's San Francisco, California facility and exit its general fabrication business as part of its ongoing business improvement initiative.
-During the quarter ended June 30, 2009, Biochrom's management initiated a plan to improve Biochrom's manufacturing margins.
+During the quarter ended March 31, 2009, we developed a plan to relocate the Scie-Plas operation to Hoefer's San Francisco location and exit the Scie-Plas general fabrication business as part of our ongoing business improvement initiative.

+During the quarter ended June 30, 2009 we initiated a plan to improve Biochrom's manufacturing margins.
 During the year ended December 31, 2009, we recorded restructuring charges in our Scie-Plas, Biochrom and Hoefer businesses related to the 2009 restructuring plan of approximately \$0.7 million.
-These charges were comprised of \$0.3 million in severance payments, \$0.2 million in inventory impairment charges related to the discontinuance of certain product lines (included in cost of product revenues) and \$0.2 million in various other costs.
+These charges were comprised of \$0.3 million in severance payments, \$0.2 million in inventory impairment charges related to certain product lines (included in cost of product revenues) and \$0.2 million in various other costs.

-During the quarter ended March 31, 2008, the management of Harvard Bioscience committed to an ongoing initiative to consolidate business functions to reduce operating expenses.
+During the quarter ended March 31, 2008, we committed to a number of actions as part of our ongoing initiative to consolidate business functions to reduce operating expenses.
 Our actions in 2008 were related to the separation of our electrophoresis product lines from our spectrophotometer and plate reader product lines.
-As part of these initiatives we made changes in management, completed the consolidation of the Hoefer electrophoresis administrative and marketing operations from San Francisco, California to the headquarters of the Harvard Apparatus business in Holliston, Massachusetts and consolidated the activities of our Asys Hitech subsidiary in Austria to the Company's Biochrom subsidiary's facility located in Cambridge UK.
+As part of these initiatives we made changes in management, completed the consolidation of the Hoefer electrophoresis administrative and marketing operations from San Francisco, California to the headquarters of the Harvard Apparatus business in Holliston, Massachusetts and consolidated the activities of our Asys Hitech subsidiary in Austria with and into our Biochrom subsidiary's facility located in Cambridge UK.
 The combined costs of these activities recorded in the year ended December 31, 2008 were \$1.8 million.